ETS-ReactNative5/New-Covid-19/README.md

 --
 <h3>Operating instructions:</h3>
 Normal Mobile application instructions.<br>
-<p align="center">No permissions required.to access the app or to view the details of covid patients that is the app can run without having any permissions<br>
+<p align="justify">No permissions required.to access the app or to view the details of covid patients that is the app can run without having any permissions
-This is designed in such a way that the users sometimes will be in hurry and may lose interest on our application due to privacy issues we<br>
-are intented not to gain any additional information or any access from the users,we mainly concentrate on users privacy in our app</p><br>
+This is designed in such a way that the users sometimes will be in hurry and may lose interest on our application due to privacy issues we are intented not to gain any additional information or any access from the users,we mainly concentrate on users privacy in our app</p><br><br>

 <h3>Manifest(List of files):</h3>
 <img src="https://user-images.githubusercontent.com/101495505/162437529-d562cdee-b140-4ef6-b8fc-37d991fef303.png" >